Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Optimus Gen 3: The Latest Evolution (2026)

 The Optimus Gen 3 hands represent a radical advancement.
-On January 21, 2026, Tesla commenced mass production at Fremont, and on February 17, Musk revealed the latest hand capabilities with 50 actuators total.
+On January 21, 2026, Tesla began installing production infrastructure at Fremont, and on February 17, Musk revealed the latest hand capabilities with 50 actuators total.

 Revolutionary 50-Actuator Hands (Updated Feb 2026)